Translation Software: The Promise

 Confirm your name and address as printed below.
 Note any corrections.
 Confirm the last registered version in use as printed below.
 Your upgrade price is noted.
 If you have purchased a more recent version than the one shown, see “Upgrade Reservation Pricing” on the reverse of this form.
 Complete the reverse of this form, insert in the postage-paid reply envelope, seal, and mail.

-Confir to me its name and address according to the form down.
-Observe any correction.
-Confir to me the version registered happened in use according to the form down.
+Confir to me its well-known and direction according to the form down.
+It observes any correction.
+Confir to me the version registered happened working according to the form down.
 Its price of the improvement is observed.
-If you have bought one more a version more recent than the one than she is shown, she sees the “reservation of the improvement appraising “ in the misfortune of this form.
-The misfortune of this form, the separator of thousands finishes in on franking-paid of the answer, the seal, and the mail.
+If you have bought one more a version more recent than the one than she is demonstrated, she sees "the appraisal of the reservation of the improvement" in the reverse of this form.
+The reverse of this form, the movable part finishes in on postage-paid of the answer, the seal, and the mail (done using Babelfish, Oct 10, 2008).

 "It matters little that you hold the title to your property or business if government can dictate policy and procedure and holds life and death power over your business.
 The machinery of this power already exists."